EnviroDIY/LearnEnviroDIY/_episodes/10-SimpleLoggingSketch.md

 questions:
 - "How do I run multiple sensors and log to an SD card?"
 objectives:
-- "Run BME280 and DS18 sensors with simple_logging.ino."
+- "Run `simple_logging.ino` to collect data from the Mayfly data logger's built-in sensors."
+- "Modify `simple_logging.ino` to also collect data from a DS18 submersible temperature sensor and/or a BME280 air temperature, humidity and barometric pressure sensor."
 keypoints:
 - "Simple logging is a good way to test and deploy sensors without logging to internet."
 ---